Writing your life insurance in trust

 Life insurance in trust summary:

-- For most policyholders putting their policy in trust can bring significant benefits
+- For most policyholders writing their policy in trust brings significant benefits

 - Larger pay out, (40% inheritance tax can be avoided)

-- Faster claims process, (you do not have to wait for probate)
+- Faster claims process, (you don’t have to wait for probate)

 - Greater control of who gets the pay out and when